acorn-io/runtime/docs/docs/100-Reference/03-Acornfile.md

   // Allocate a TTY
   interactive: false

-  // Ports to open to other containers in the existing app (no publically accesible)
+  // Ports to open to other containers in the existing app (no publicly accessible)
   // Ports are of the format "[EXTERNAL:]INTERNAL[/PROTOCOL]".
 Acceptable protocols
   // are tcp, udp, http, https
   ports: [